 Topics to write about

-We’re especially interested in timely topics relevant to case management in all settings—hospital, home, or community—as well as current professional issues.
+We’re especially interested in timely topics relevant to case management in all settings—hospital, home, long-term care, or other community settings—as well as current professional issues.
 In particular, we’re seeking articles that:

 - Present cutting-edge case management research that can be translated into practical application

 - Discuss new treatments, procedures, or diagnostic techniques that case managers need to know

 - Discuss methods to improve patient adherence and persistency with treatment regimens

 - Explore the legal and ethical issues that case managers face